Handbook

 Grades should convey the learning, specifically the mastery of content, done in each class.

-A student’s class grade will be comprised of at least 70% (at a minimum) summative assessments.
-Summative assessments may include tests, quizzes, end of unit projects, labs, etc.
+A student’s class grade will be comprised of 30% formative and 70% summative assessments.

-Redos and retakes are essential to offer to our students.
-Upon completion of a reasonable proof of practice as determined by each department, teachers will allow students to retake a summative assessment, the retake assessment may be an alternate format for demonstrating mastery of content.
-Any retake is worth 100% value.
+Our students are afforded opportunities to demonstrate mastery of content.
+Upon completion of a reasonable proof of practice as determined by each department, teachers will allow students to retake a summative assessment once.
+The retake must be completed no later than one week after the specific unit of study.
+The retake assessment may be in an alternate format for demonstrating mastery of content.
+Any retake is worth 100% value. * All coursework must be finalized by the last student contact day for Quarter 4.

 Students receive quarterly letter grades for their performance.
-Parents/guardians can see students’ current letter grades through the CMS online portal as well as at conferences.
+Parents/guardians can see students’ current letter grades through Campus and will be shared at conferences.
 The letter grades are determined in each class as follows:

 - A: 93-100%